subzeroid/instagrapi/docs/usage-guide/totp.md

 `bloks_extract_login_response(...)` returns decoded `login_response`, response `headers`, cookie values, raw cookie header text, and the raw embedded object when Instagram returns a successful Bloks login payload.
 It returns `{}` when the response is an intermediate UI state or an error. `bloks_apply_login_response(...)` can then copy the returned authorization data and cookies into the current client session.

 The separate account-recovery UI used by some accounts is not automated.
 Native CAA exceptions propagate from `login()`.
-If CAA returns neither a session nor a supported verification context, `login()` raises `ClientError` with the CAA failure reason.
+If CAA returns neither a usable session, a supported verification context, nor an explicit fallback instruction, `login()` raises `ClientError` with the CAA failure reason.
 The explicit `login_legacy()` entry point preserves its previous fallback error behavior.